 DCA Eligibility Requirements:

-- Age: Have reached your 21st but not your 35th birthday as of 30 September of the fiscal year in which the selection Panel convenes.
-For fiscal year 2017, for example, you cannot have reached your 35th birthday by 30 September 2017.
+- Age: Have reached your 21st but not your 37th birthday as of 30 September of the fiscal year in which the selection panel convenes.

 - Character Standards: